TeYuanLiu/teyuanliu.github.io/content/blog/go.md

     -   %g for floating-point number
     -   %c for Unicode code point character
     -   %s for string
+    -   %q for double-quoted string with special character escaping
-    -   %v for default format
+    -   %p for pointer
     -   %T for type
-    -   %q for double-quoted string with special character escaping
     -   %w for error
     -   %b for binary
     -   %o for octal (base8)
     -   %x for hexadecimal (base16)
+    -   %v for default format

 ## Flow control